 You can start a project in Brizy Cloud and move it to WordPress anytime, or the other way around.
 The Sync functionality gives you peace of mind that you can start a project in one version and have the ability to switch it over to the other version in no time, if that becomes necessary.

 The long-awaited table element is here.
-Perfect to display tabular data, pricing tables, comparison charts.
-The cool thing about it, like with all our elements, is that you can drag anything in your tables: images, texts, buttons, icons… you name it.
+Perfect to display tabular data., pricing & comparison tables.
+The cool thing about it, like with all our elements, is that you can drag anything in your tables: images, texts, buttons, icons you name it.

 This functionality was also long overdue, but starting today you can switch any page to Draft Mode and work on it without your visitors seeing the changes and incremental modifications.
 Just switch it to Draft, take your time to work on it and when ready, just go ahead and publish it.

 You can clear a layout to start from scratch or save an entire page for later use at a click of a button.
 Saving layouts will come in handy when you want to save pages for later use in other projects.
 And with the introduction of Brizy Sync, you'll be able to move pages from Cloud to WordPress and the other way around in no time.